Transfer of Credit

 Transfer of Credit for a Doctoral Programs

 With approval from the student’s advisor and the chairperson of the department, doctoral students may reduce the required hours for a doctoral degree by up to 45 hours with an earned master’s degree from a regionally accredited university.

 The student must initiate in writing the request for posting the master’s degree through the program of study.
-The student is responsible for seeing that the department, appropriate student services office of the college, school, or department and the Office of Graduate Studies have approved the request.
+The student is responsible for seeing that the department, appropriate student services office of the college, school, or department and the Office of Graduate Education have approved the request.

 An official transcript must be on file in the Office of the Registrar and must demonstrate that the student earned a “B” average or better in the master’s degree program.

 The student’s University of Denver academic department must fill out the Transfer of Credit Request form and provide a statement stating that the student’s master’s degree is appropriate and that the student posses an adequate background for the doctoral degree being sought.

 Fifteen additional quarter hours may be allowed to be transferred provided the credits have been earned after the master’s degree was awarded, and it does not conflict with the doctoral residency requirement that requires enrollment at the University of Denver in at least six quarters (four semesters), including at least two consecutive quarters (one semester) of full-time attendance.

 Note: Some graduate programs may have more stringent policies regarding transfer credit.
 Contact the unit for details.